Highway Safety Agencies Across Florida Launch “Arrive Alive”

 “Traffic crashes, most of which are avoidable, are responsible for many of the debilitating injuries that our youth receive each year.
 On behalf of the Florida Sheriffs Association, I endorse and fully support the Florida Department of Highway Safety and Motor Vehicles’ Arrive Alive campaign, “said Sheriff Jerry Demings, President of the Florida Sheriffs Association.

 FDOT Secretary Jim Boxold said, “Driving down fatalities, a Toward Zero Deaths initiative, is a vision we share with our traffic safety partners.
 We are pleased to work with our law enforcement partners on the Arrive Alive campaign because one life lost is too many.”

 Location and dates of press conferences:[table “450” not found /]

 The Florida Department of Highway Safety and Motor Vehicles provides highway safety and security through excellence in service, education and enforcement.
-DHSMV is leading the way to a safer Florida through the efficient and professional execution of its core mission: the issuance of driver licenses, vehicle tags and titles and operation of the Florida Highway Patrol.
-To learn more about DHSMV and the services offered, visit www.flhsmv.gov, follow us on Twitter @FLHSMV or find us on Facebook.
+FLHSMV is leading the way to a safer Florida through the efficient and professional execution of its core mission: the issuance of driver licenses, vehicle tags and titles and operation of the Florida Highway Patrol.
+To learn more about FLHSMV and the services offered, visit www.flhsmv.gov, follow us on Twitter @FLHSMV or find us on Facebook.
 For safe driving tips and techniques, download the official Florida Driver License Handbook.